 Social media platforms as a whole aren’t scoring high on the lead awesomeness scale.
 But among the low-scoring social sites, there is one that stands out as a success marker.
 You guessed it: LinkedIn.

-To put that into real numbers, LinkedIn is responsible for more than 80% of a business’s social media leads!
-All the other social media platforms put together only amount to 19.67% of leads!
+To put that into real numbers, LinkedIn is responsible for 97% of a business’s social media leads!

 The bottom line is this: LinkedIn works for B2B lead generation.